alok-ai-lab/DeepInsightTab2Image/README.md

 6) Augmentation of data is possible.

-# DeepInsight3D
-DeepInsight3D package to deal with multi-omics or multi-layered data

-DeepInsight3D has 3 main components.
-1) conversion of multi-layered non-image samples (such as multi-omics or similar tabular data) into colored image-forms (i.e. 3D image samples).
-2) processing colored images to convolutional neural network (CNN).
-3) Element selection via CNN, such as using class-activation maps (CAMs).

-This approach builds a 3D-image by arranging similar elements (or genes) together and dissimilar apart, and then by mapping the multi-layered non-image values on to these aligned pixel locations.
-This approach employs CNN for element or gene selection on non-image data.

 ### DeepInsight3D tested on:
 OS: Linux Ubuntu 20.04;
-Matlab version: 2021a;
+Matlab version: 2022a;
 GPU A100 (2 parallel);

 # Reference
-Sharma A*, Lysenko A*, Boroevich K, Tsunoda T*, DeepInsight-3D for precision oncology: an improved anti-cancer drug response prediction from high-dimensional multi-omics data with convolutional neural networks, bioRxiv, 2022 https://doi.org/10.1101/2022.07.14.500140
+* Sharma A*, Lysenko A*, Boroevich K, Tsunoda T*, DeepInsight-3D for precision oncology: an improved anti-cancer drug response prediction from high-dimensional multi-omics data with convolutional neural networks, bioRxiv, 2022 https://doi.org/10.1101/2022.07.14.500140
+* Sharma et al., DeepFeature: feature selection in nonimage data using convolutional neural network, Briefings in Bioinformatics, 22(6), 2021. https://academic.oup.com/bib/article/22/6/bbab297/6343526
+* Sharma et al., DeepInsight: a methodology to transform a non-image data to an image for convolution neural network architecture, 9:11399, Scientific Reports, 2019. https://www.nature.com/articles/s41598-019-47765-6
+* Castillo-Cara M et al., A Deep Learning Approach Using Blurring Image Techniques for Bluetooth-Based Indoor Localisation, 2022, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4180099
+* Kalkan H et al., Prediction of Alzheimer’s Disease by a Novel Image-Based Representation of Gene Expression, 13(8), Genes, 2022.

 ## Download and Install

-1. Download Matlab package DeepInsight3D_pkg.tar.gz or the entire DeepInsight3D_pkg folder from the link above.
-Store it in your working directory.
-Gunzip and untar as follows:
+1. Download Matlab package DeepInsightTab2Image from the link above.
+Store it in your working directory and quick check if the codes are working as follows:

     ```Matlab
-    >> gunzip DeepInsight3D_pkg.tar.gz
-    >> tar -xvf DeepInsight3D_pkg.tar
+    >> data=rand(5,10);
+    >> [XTrain,model] = deepinsightTab2Img(data);
+    %following message will be shown
+    NORM-2
+    Layer-1 data used for Cart2Pixel
+    tSNE with exact algorithm is used
+    Distance: euclidean
+    Pixels: 224 x 224

+    >> Xtest = deepinsightConv(rand(5,1),model);
+    %following message will be shown
+    NORM-2
     ```

+The testing is successful if no errors are reported by executing the above two functions

 2. Download example dataset from the following link (caution: data size is 88MB):